aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 5.5.2.
 Invalid immunity claim
 5.5.3.
 Immunity violation
 6.6.1.
 Repeated internal unsporting conduct
 7.1.1.
-Illegally using a ball of one’s own position 7.1.2.
+Illegally using a ball of one's own position 7.1.2.
 Failure to avoid a propelled Quadball
 7.1.2.
 Illegal dodgeball interference
 7.1.3.
 Illegally failing to make a reasonable effort to avoid a ball
 7.4.1.
 Delay of game (also results in Quadball turnover) 7.5.2.
 Propelling a ball with the intent of sending any ball out of bounds 9.1.8.
 Illegally communicating with people in the player area as an ejected player (Issued to speaking captain) 10.3.1.
-Disrespecting an official (may be blue card or yellow card at referee’s discretion) 10.3.2.
+Disrespecting an official (may be blue card or yellow card at referee's discretion) 10.3.2.
 Illegally using verbal or visual referee signals or commands

 B-1.8.
 Contact Fouls

-The following offenses result in the application of the standard contact penalty (found in rules *6.2.1.
-Contact Fouls* and *9.1.6.
-Contact Foul*) :
+The following offenses result in the application of the standard contact penalty (found in rules *[6.2.1.
+Contact Fouls](#621-contact-fouls)* and *[9.1.6.
+Contact Foul](#916-contact-foul)*) :
 6.3.1.
 Illegal wrap
 6.3.2.
 Illegal whip tackle
 6.3.3.
 Illegal push